Sergey Bezdenezhnykh: Legislative Duma of Khabarovsk Krai (2014–2019)

-Federation Council
+Federation Council (2019–2024)

 Initially, Legislative Duma of Khabarovsk Krai chose Dmitry Priyatnov (LDPR) as its next Representative in the Federation Council, who would replace longtime Senator Viktor Ozerov.
 Priyatnov was confirmed on 23 October 2019.
 However, soon after an information appeared that Priyatnov had an expired criminal record for forgery which was not registered by the Electoral Commission.
 Amid the controversy, Dmitry Priyatnov resigned from the Federation Council on 31 October citing "personal reasons".
 Priyatnov later resigned from the Legislative Duma.

 In late November 2019 LDPR caucus in Legislative Duma nominated Sergey Bezdenezhnykh to be a Member of the Federation Council, his only opponent was Maksim Kukushkin, nominated by CPRF.
 On 4 December Bezdenezhnykh was elected as Senator from Khabarovsk Krai with 24 votes, including Vice Speaker from United Russia Gennady Maltsev.

 In the Federation Council Sergey Bezdenezhnykh joined the Committee on Defense and Security.

 Governor Sergey Furgal was arrested on 9 July 2020 on charges of assassination attempt of his business competitors on 2004–2005.
 The arrest sparked mass protests in Khabarovsk and other Russian cities.
 Furgal was replaced by Mikhail Degtyarev as Governor of Khabarovsk Krai on 20 July.
 Senator Bezdenezhnykh publicly named Degtyarev a "temporary figure" and confirmed LDPR's support of Sergey Furgal.

 In February 2021 acting Governor Degtyarev was elected coordinator of the LDPR Khabarovsk regional office.
 A new coordinating council of the regional office was elected but both senators Sergey Bezdenezhnykh and Yelena Greshnyakova were not nominated and lost their position in party's leadership.